wafuzio/RMN/docs/WALMART_PERIMETERX_COMPLETE.md

 # Complete PerimeterX Bypass Strategy for Walmart

+## ⚠️ Current Status: STILL BEING FLAGGED (0% Success Rate)

+Despite implementing comprehensive evasion techniques, we are still being detected by PerimeterX.
+This document details what we've implemented and what we're debugging.

 ## Overview

 Walmart uses **PerimeterX** - one of the most sophisticated bot detection systems.
 It uses machine learning on multiple signals to calculate a trust score.
-This document details our comprehensive bypass strategy.
+This document details our bypass strategy and current debugging efforts.

 ## ⚠️ CRITICAL: The --no-sandbox Banner